M. F. Husain: Biography

-Hussain was born on 17 September 1915 in Pandharpur, Bombay Province (present-day Maharashtra) in a Suleymani Bohra family.
+Maqbool Fida Husain was born on 17 September 1915 in Pandharpur, Bombay Province (present-day Maharashtra) in a Suleymani Bohra family.
 He picked up taste in art through studying calligraphy while he stayed at a Madrasa in Baroda.
-Husain attended the Sir Jamsetjee Jeejebhoy School of Art in Mumbai.
+Husain attended the Sir Jamsetjee Jeejebhoy School of Art in Mumbai but couldn't finish his schooling.
 Early in his career, Husain painted cinema posters in Mumbai.
 To earn additional income, he worked for a toy company designing and building toys.
 He often travelled to Gujarat to paint landscapes whenever he could afford to travel.

 Husain developed his painting skills in the 1930s, painting billboards for the growing Bollywood film industry.
 This was a clique of young artists who wished to break with the nationalist traditions established by the Bengal school of art and to encourage an Indian avant-garde, engaged at an international level.
-In 1934, he sold his first painting for Rs 10 on the roadside.
+In 1934, he sold his first painting for 10 rupees on the roadside.
 Husain's father, who was an accountant, wanted him to get into business.

-The artist cite "The Partition" of India and Pakistan 14 August 1947, with its resulting religious rioting and heavy loss of life as their reason for forming The Progressive Artist's Group in Bombay in December 1947.
+The artists cite "The Partition" of India and Pakistan 14 August 1947, with its resulting religious rioting and heavy loss of life as their reason for forming The Progressive Artist's Group in Bombay in December 1947.
 The artists saw the Partition as a "turning point" for India, and their new style of art was urged on by, and was also a turning point for, (modern) Indian Art.
 Husain's first solo art exhibition was in 1952 in Zürich.
-His first U.S. exhibit was at India House in New York City in 1964. his biography written by Akhilesh "Maqbool" is the most appreciated book published by Rajkamal Prakashan New Delhi.
+His first U.S. exhibit was at India House in New York City in 1964.

 Husain was a special invitee along with Pablo Picasso at the São Paulo Biennial, Brazil in 1971.
 He was nominated to the Rajya Sabha in 1986.
+He married Fazila Bibi (d.
+1998) in 1941, they had six children: four sons (including artists Shamshad and Owais) and two daughters - Raisa, his muse and an actress and costume designer in his films and Aqueela, his muse.